 How To Make Pulled Pork Casserole

-Now that you've assembled your casserole, you can evenly cover it with the remaining cheese and bake it for 25 minutes - or until the cheese is bubbly and golden brown on top.
+Step 3: Bake.
+Evenly cover it with the remaining cheese and bake it for 25 minutes or until the cheese is bubbly and golden brown on top.

 - Swap the hash browns for mac and cheese to make the ultimate pulled pork mac and cheese!